devops-surya/devops-training/Fast_Track_April_2022/CI-CD/Jenkins_Maven_jfrog.md

 # Jenkins pipeline :
 * In jenkins pipeline there are two ways:
-  1. pipeline  script
+  1. Pipeline  script
-  2. pipeline  script from SCM
+  2. Pipeline  script from SCM

 * The approcah we follow for the jenkins pipeline and writing the groovy for is called as pipeline-as-code.